Inspiring Creativity Interviews

 By Chris Dunmire | Updated April 22, 2019

-During a recent airing of the biography show "Lost in Space Forever" (1998), I finally connected Will Robinson (Billy Mumy) with that creepy all-powerful kid who controlled an entire town in a nightmarish episode of "Twilight Zone. " "Oh, that's who he is!"
-I cringed with shivery thoughts of not being a good thing and wished away 'to the cornfield'.
+During an airing of the biography show Lost in Space Forever (1998), I finally connected Will Robinson (Billy Mumy) with that creepy all-powerful kid who controlled an entire town in a nightmarish episode of Twilight Zone.
+"Oh, that's who he is!"
+I cringed with shivery thoughts of not being a good thing and being wished away to the cornfield.

 I'm always intrigued by 'Where are they now?' shows, especially when child stars are profiled in before-and-after segments.
 We viewers finally get the inside scoop on where the kids we watched growing up on television ended up in life.
 Sometimes it's on to another show, 'When Child Stars Go Bad', but most kids grow up just like the rest of us do with similar challenges and rewards they go to school, get married, have children, nurture careers, and pursue that thing called happiness.
 For some, this means staying connected to show business; for others, leaving it behind.

-Angela Cartwright, the dark-haired girl who played Penny Robinson on "Lost in Space" (the alien-monkey pet-toting teen) is definitely one child star who hasn't gone bad.
-When I learned this "Make Room for Daddy" and "Sound of Music" star has grown up to raise a family and successfully carve out a life as an artist along with her acting career, I went straight to the Internet to learn more.
+Angela Cartwright, the dark-haired girl who played Penny Robinson on Lost in Space (the alien-monkey pet-toting teen) is definitely one child star who hasn't gone bad.
+When I learned this Make Room for Daddy and Sound of Music star has grown up to raise a family and successfully carve out a life as an artist along with her acting career, I had to learn more.